 Poor Adult Women

 What about the adults?
 Many women in India suffer extreme poverty too.
 This is where the kids come from.
-Many kids in Happy Hearts have mothers who now get served by Remedia’s newest charity, called the Mother Teresa Award Project.
+Many kids at our Happy Hearts centres have mothers who now get served by Remedia’s newest charity, called the Mother Teresa Award Project.
 But the scope is bigger than just mothers.
 It includes poor women from all walks of life.

 These women receive coaching, counselling, and help with their basic needs, as well as job skill training.